neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 The return value is a password object with the given detail level

 #### Notes
- - This is the only action that will return values for hidden passwords
+ - This is the only action that can access hidden passwords

 # The list action